Amareteklay/Portfolio-Project-2/README.md

 - I validated the CSS code using jigsaw W3 checker, and no errors were found (see badge).
 - External links open in new tabs.
 - The web application is fully responsive.
-I used bootstrap framework and media queries to make the site responsive.
+I used media queries to make the site responsive.
 - Semantic HTML such as nav are used where it is necessary.
 - The content, including the short story about the game, is only site specific and relevant.
 - There is clear navigation through the different stages of the game and between different pages or screens.
 Users see intuitive icons or prompt text to invite them to take the next action to find the resource they want.
 Buttons say what they do.
--

 #### LO3: Deployment
 - The application is deployed to [Github pages](https://amareteklay.github.io/Portfolio-Project-2/index.html) and users can play the game online.